-Updated 7/1/17.
-No matter your skin tone, we’ve all experienced a sunburn at one point or another.
-Symptoms include a bright red face that’s painful and warm to the touch along with an overall tight, dry feeling.
-All in all, it’s no fun.
-While no one intentionally tries to get sunburned, the sun is strong, and skin damage can sneak up quickly.
-Here’s my expert advice for how to soothe a sunburn and minimize the damage—and how to prevent it from happening again.
-But first, let me quickly talk about sunburns.
+While no one intentionally tries to get sunburned, the sun is strong and skin damage can sneak up quickly.
+Here’s my expert advice on how to soothe a sunburn and minimize the damage it can cause—and how to prevent it from happening again.

 Why Do Sunburns Occur?

 Let’s start by talking about the biggest reasons sunburns occur to begin with.

 People think when it’s an overcast day, they are not at risk for potential sunburn.
 False!
 UVB rays, which also burn your skin and can cause skin cancer, can penetrate through clouds and still put you risk.
 Also, when temperatures are fairly cool (such as on a fall day), people think the sun isn’t strong and that sunscreen is not necessary.
 Wrong again.
 The temperature outside is never an indication of how strong or weak the sun’s rays are.

 While it’s always super important to wear sunscreen before you spend time outside, this should actually be your first defense against sun damage.

 Most people don’t apply their sunscreen generously enough to get full protection.
 You’ve got to really load it on in order for it to do its job.
 Otherwise, you’ll never get the amount of SPF indicated on the label, and certain areas of your skin will be at risk for burning.
 This occurs most often with spray sunscreens because you can’t control the application in the same way you can when applying a lotion or cream.

 Trusting That a High SPF Number Will Keep You Protected